 For adults, I recommend the Amelia Bedelia books by Peggy Parish.

 Amelia Bedelia is a maid who is easily confused by English idioms.
 She tries her best to follow instructions for cleaning the house, but she makes lots of mistakes.
 (Her boss asks her to dust the furniture, so she sprinkles powder on it, instead of using a cloth to remove the dust.)
 Children find these stories very funny.
 So do adults.
-You may have found some of thee expressions confusing too!
+You may have found some of these expressions confusing, just as Amelia Bedelia did!

-The Easy Reader Classics series has easy-t-read books adapted from these favorite children’s stories:
+The Easy Reader Classics series has simple-to-read books adapted from these favorite children’s stories:

 If you want to read these classics in English someday, here is your chance to “taste” them.
 (It will be easier to read the real story later.)